Family Law Clinic – 7420

 This clinic is grounded in the development of practical skills necessary to effectively develop and move family law cases from initial client interview to Judgment and Decree.

 Of the twelve classes in fall semester, two classes consist of simulated learning and the other ten consist of lecture with in-class exercises, such as, calculating child support, answering paternity hypotheticals, and a class on professional responsibility.
-The two simulations include: client interview and a default hearing.
+The two simulations include: client interview for a dissolution with children (which prepares students for their first client file); and a default hearing.
 The simulations are grounded in one fictional family law case file.

 There is no class in spring semester, but student attorneys’ dockets increase to three cases and student attorneys are required to attend weekly meetings with their case team to discuss case planning, client counseling, review documents, and prepare for court appearances.
-Court preparation often requires time, in addition to weekly meetings, to moot and prepare for appearances.
+Court preparation often requires time, in addition to weekly meetings, for mooting the appearance.